Best Fishing Kayaks Reviewed and Tested

 There’s no one-size-fits-all shoe just as there isn’t one type of kayak.
 Before you can decide which fishing kayak you should buy, you need to figure out what kind of fishing you will be doing, what your budget is and what your fitness level is.

 Every kayak out there excels in some things and comes up short in other aspects.
 Come up with a list of must-haves, would-like-to-haves and can-live-without items.
-Check out the list of the best fishing kayaks later on in this article and see which boxes get ticked.
+Check out the list of the top rated fishing kayaks later on in this article and see which boxes get ticked.

 By the time you are done reading you should have a good idea of which one will best suit your needs.